The Classification of Clifford Gates over Qubits: Completing the Classification

-Let us then assume that $\CC$ is $P$-degenerate.
-Since $\CC$ is non-degenerate, it must contain a $C(P,P)$ gate.
-There are five $P$-degenerate classes, which are determined by their single-qubit subgroup.
-Indeed, the five $P$-degenerate classes correspond to the five $P$-preserving single-qubit classes containing $P$.
+Suppose now that $\mathcal S$ is $P$-degenerate.
+Let us handle all five possible $P$-degenerate classes together.
+First, since $\class{G}$ is non-degenerate, it must contain a $C(P,P)$ gate.
+There are five $P$-degenerate classes correspond to the five $P$-preserving single-qubit classes containing $P$.
 Unlike previous cases, such a diversity of classes exists because $C(P,P)$ does not suffice to generate the Pauli group on its own.
-Once again, the universal construction allows us to extract the $C(P,P)$ gate along with single-qubit gates which suffice to generate every gate in $\CC$.
-It is straightforward to see why the entire single-qubit group must arise from the universal construction.
-If not, then each gate in $\CC$ could be constructed by gates in a smaller class, a contradiction.
-This completes the classification of all gates that are $P$-preserving but not $Q$- and $R$-preserving.
+We now use the normal form for $P$-degenerate gates given in Lemma~\ref{lem:semidegenerate}; that is, each gate can be expressed as a layer of single-qubit gates, a layer of $C(P,P)$ gates, and a permutation.
+We can extract all the single-qubit gates (let's call them $G_1$) by canceling the $C(P,P)$ gates (with more $C(P,P)$ gates), canceling the SWAP gates (with more SWAP gates), and using eigenstate ancillas.
+We have that $\class{G} \subseteq \class{C(P,P), G_1}$ since every gate in $G$ is composed of such gates, and $\class{G} \supseteq \class{C(P,P), G_1}$ since we have shown how to generate all such gates.
+Therefore, $\class{G} = \class{C(P,P), G_1}$.